Picard groups and duality for Real Morava $E$-theories: The Gross--Hopkins dual of EnhC2 - second proof

 \section{The Gross--Hopkins dual of \texorpdfstring{$E_n^{hC_2}$}{EnhC2} - second proof}

-In this section we give a second proof of the computation of $IE_n^{hC_2}$.
-We do this by giving a complete computation of the homotopy fixed point spectral sequence.
-More specifically , we will compute $IE_n^{hC_2}$ by first computing the $C_2$-Tate spectral sequence of $E_n/I_k^\infty$ inductively on $k$.
-This approach has the advantage that it does not require knowledge of the Picard group of $E_n^{hC_2}$.
-The base case, when $k = 0$, is an easy consequence of the calculations of Hahn and Shi given in \Cref{thm:additivess}.
-For the inductive step, we will transfer differentials along maps of spectral sequences that are induced from the cofiber sequence
+In this section, we give a second proof for the computation of $IE_n^{hC_2}$.
+We do this by completely computing the $C_2$-homotopy fixed point spectral sequence of $IE_n$.
+More specifically, we will compute $IE_n^{hC_2}$ by first computing the $C_2$-Tate spectral sequence of $E_n/I_k^\infty$ inductively on $k$.
+This approach has the advantage that it does not require knowledge of the Picard group of $E_n^{hC_2}$-modules.
+The base case, when $k = 0$, is a direct consequence of the calculations of Hahn and Shi given in \Cref{thm:additivess}.
+For the inductive step, we will transport differentials along maps of spectral sequences that are induced from the cofiber sequence

-To transfer these differentials, in the appendix we prove a version of the generalized geometric boundary theorem of Mark Behrens, see \Cref{geometricboundary}.
+To transport these differentials, we prove a version of the generalized geometric boundary theorem of Mark Behrens in the appendix (see \Cref{geometricboundary}).
+The theorem is tailored for our purposes and we prove it by universal model methods, which is different from Behrens' original diagram chasing approach.

 Once we have computed the $C_2$-Tate spectral sequence of $E_n/I_n^\infty$, we can immediately determine the $C_2$-homotopy fixed point spectral sequence of $I_nE_n$ by using \Cref{lem:qzdual,prop:equivmonoequiv}.
 The computation of the HFPSS$(IE_n^{hC_2})$, together with the $E_n^{hC_2}$-module structure on $IE_n^{hC_2}$, will imply that $IE_n^{hC_2} \simeq \Sigma^{n+4}E_n^{hC_2}$.